-Select one or several organisms to export data in RDF to load it for example in a SPARQL triplestore.

-The RDF file format used by MicroScope platform is the Turtle format.
+This tool is used to export data in RDF to load it for example in a SPARQL triplestore.
+The RDF file format used by the MicroScope platform is the Turtle format.

 MicroScope Ontology

 Fig. 1: Partial example of data representation using MicroScope Ontology.